 b.
 Every certificate and other document or paper executed by the Department, in pursuance of any authority conferred upon it by this Ordinance, and sealed with the seal of the Tribe, and all copies of such papers as well as documents and other papers filed in accordance with the provisions of this Ordinance, when certified by it and authenticated by said seal, shall have the same force and effect as evidence as would the originals thereof in any action or proceeding in any Tribal Court and before a public officer or official body.

 c.
-The Department shall provide copies of all documents received and retained under this Ordinance to the Commerce Commission in monthly reports.
+The Department shall provide a summary of documents received and retained under this Ordinance to the Commerce Commission in monthly reports.

 14.03.
 Fees and Charges.
 The Department or the Commission shall impose fees and charges in accordance with a schedule promulgated through regulations adopted according to the Administrative Procedures Act, Ordinance #04-100-07.